SamuelBrudner/lab_archives_mcp/docs/upload_api.md

 **Flow**:
 1. CI/CD pipeline triggers on commit
 2. Tool uploads `protocol.md` to "Protocols" folder
-3. Tool optionally converts markdown to HTML entry
+3. Tool converts Markdown to HTML and stores it as a text entry by default
 4. Tool returns entry ID for tracking

 **Postconditions**:
-- Markdown file uploaded as attachment
+- Markdown rendered and stored as page text (HTML)
-- Optional: Rendered HTML entry for readability
+- Optional: Also attach original file if desired

 ### UC3: Archive Python Scripts
 **Actor**: Researcher